philipep-galdino/philipep-galdino/README.md

 #### 🌱 Things I am currently working on:
 - Finish my degree on Systems Information
+- Getting better practices while improving my currently main project [The Pure Javascript Pokedex](https://github.com/philipep-galdino/pokedex-pure-js)
 - Learning more about Javascript and NodeJS
 - Improving myself as a volunteer at [The Privoce Project](https://github.com/Privoce)